Yoast/wordpress-seo/CONTRIBUTING.md

 ## Pull Requests

+- **Describe your problem** - If no issue is present for the Pull Request you are making, please document the problem it solves in the Pull Request.

 - **Coding standards** - The easiest way to verify the coding standards is to use `grunt eslint`.

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.
+- **Add tests!** - Your patch will be merged sooner if it has tests.

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.

-- **Create feature branches** - Don't ask us to pull from your master branch.
+- **Prefer feature branches** - This makes is easier for everyone to follow.

-- **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.
+- **One pull request per feature** - If you want to do more than one thing, please send multiple pull requests.

-- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
-If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

 ## Running Tests